Editor’s note: Wix is a great platform to make beautiful websites. However,

 Let’s talk about Wix eCommerce payment gateway options.

 If you’re selling online, you would need ways to collect payments.
 There is no way around it.

 That’s why you would need some payment gateways and payment processing services.
-Let’s see how Wix and Shopify differ in this field.
+Let’s see how Wix and

 Currently, they give you the option to choose from only 17 payment gateways including PayPal, Stripe, Square, Wirecard, Braintree, and Authorize.Net.

 This means that you should also be paying transaction fees based on the policies of chosen payment gateway.

 For example: PayPal and Stripe charge you 2.9% + $0.30 USD for each transaction.

 However, in this case they still charge you credit card rates between 2.7%-2.4% + $0.30 depending on your plan.